 It’s less cumbersome than the wagon cart, and more versatile for short day trips.

-VULY Playset Equipment
+No.3: VULY Playset Equipment

 Hot tip: Did you know that VULY also sell a range of play equipment for kids and families including a portable sandpit box (perfect for rental properties or small backyards with toddlers), swing sets, and cubbies with the most modern design and fabulous swing set accessories I’ve ever seen?